informatics-isi-edu/ermrest/api-doc/rest-catalog.md

     GET /ermrest/catalog/42/meta/content_read_user/user2 HTTP/1.1
 	Host: www.example.com

+The role name MUST be URL-encoded.

-On success, this request yields the ACL entry as a key-value list:
+On success, this request yields the ACL entry as a single JSON value:

 	HTTP/1.1 200 OK
 	Content-Type: application/json

-	[{"k": "content_read_user", "v": "user2"}]
+	"user2"

 This legacy representation is likely to change in future revisions.